caraya/personal-blog/content/blog/the-anchor-positioning-api.md

 for basic adjustments like flipping from top to bottom or left to right (or both), you can skip creating custom `@position-try` declarations and use the built-in browser-supported [`flip` keywords](https://developer.chrome.com/blog/anchor-positioning-api#anchor_position_auto-flip_keywords): `flip-block` and `flip-inline` either on their own or combined.
 These work as stand-ins for custom @position-try declarations.

+Anchor positioning simplifies the creation of anchored content, either as standalone elements or in combination with popovers and dialogues.
+The possibilities are worth exploring and promise fun and creative ways to display content.